What’s A Multi-Level Marketing (MLM) Company? (2020 Update)

 Perhaps you’ve seen products being pushed or advertised by your friends, or maybe they’ve even tried to get you to join the business as a salesperson as well.
-There are skin care products, vitamins, cooking equipment, essential oils, and more.
-All these goods are being sold to friends and family.
+MLM companies sell all sorts of things including makeup, skin care products, vitamins, cooking equipment, essential oils, and more.

-Multi-level marketing also goes by the name of referral selling or direct selling.
+Multi-level marketing also goes by the name of referral selling, network marketing or pyramid selling.
 An existing company hires you to sell their products to individuals.
 There is usually a joining fee along with an extensive lock-in contract.
-However, the things to look out for in a MLM is whether they provide commissions for just the product or sign-ups as well.
+However, the things to look out for in a MLM is whether they provide commissions for just the product, or sign-ups as well.

 If there are commissions for signing up new members, this is likely to be a pyramid scheme.

-The mantra that is normally put forward is that you can be your own boss.
-This is semi-true as you act like an independent contractor.
-Despite this, there still may be commissions to be earnt or loss and targets to reach.
+Another selling point that is normally put forward is that you can be your own boss.
+This is semi-true, as you get to pick your own hours and choose how to sell your products.
+Despite this, there are still profits to be earned or lost, and targets to reach.
 Ultimately you don’t have control over the direction of the business nor complete control over profit and earnings.
 On the other hand, you will have the advantage of not needing to create a product or come up with a new idea.
 But, you may be left with hundreds spent on a product to sell, all while it gathers dust in your house.

 In 2018 there have been 286 reports alone of pyramid schemes.
 Among these reports, 28% are reports of financial loss.
 The two most significant ways this happened was through social media or in person.
 The distinguishing feature of a pyramid scheme is the need to recruit more people.
 A pyramid scheme survives on new members recruiting more members.
 Each time someone joins the cause, they have to pay a fee.
 The allocation of this fee and income ends up being spread thin with the majority going to a few high ranking people at the top.
 The products are usually hard to sell and are of low quality.